1. Answers

 export const launchConfigName = launchConfiguration.id;

-In this guide, we created an AWS Auto Scaling Launch Configuration using Pulumi in TypeScript.
-We specified the instance type, AMI ID, security group, key pair, user data, and block device mappings.
-This ensures that all instances launched by the Auto Scaling group will have consistent settings.
+In this guide, you learned how to create an AWS Auto Scaling Launch Configuration using Pulumi in TypeScript.
+By defining instance type, AMI ID, security group, key pair, user data, and block device mappings, you can ensure that all instances launched by the Auto Scaling group have consistent and reliable settings.
+This setup is crucial for maintaining a stable and scalable cloud environment.

 Deploy this code